fpom/hyena/README.md

 ```

 In this code, the function `action` for each transition is defined within a closure that corresponds to its context, then it is assigned to the transition.
+Consequently, each such function can access names `system`, `node`, `location`, `transition` that correspond to the path that lead it it.
 Doing so, we can have the same body instead of `...` for all the functions:

 ```python